RedpointArchive/netcode.io-browser/README.md

 This repository enables the use of [netcode.io](https://github.com/networkprotocol/netcode.io) via browser extensions, prior to it's adoption in browsers.

-**This is super experimental right now!**

 ![gif of browser support](https://media.giphy.com/media/100PoL7yGm4Fi0/giphy.gif)

+## Supported Browsers

+netcode.io is supported in the following browsers via extensions:

+- Google Chrome
+- Firefox (pending extension approval)

+Mobile device support is basically impossible until netcode.io support appears in browsers natively, as mobile platforms don't support extensions or native messaging.

 ## Installation

+The easiest way to install netcode.io is to visit [the demo website](https://netcode.redpoint.games/), which will guide you through the setup of netcode.io.

+### From Source

 For this to work, it requires the installation of both a browser extension and a native application helper which performs the actual netcode.io communication.
 The extension uses the native messaging APIs provided in browsers in order to make netcode.io available via the helper.

-To try this out in Google Chrome, you'll first need to build the `netcode.io.host.sln` solution in Visual Studio, then run `Install-Windows.ps1` in Powershell, which will install the netcode.io helper into the Windows registry.
+To try this out in your browser, you'll first need to build the `netcode.io.host.sln` solution in Visual Studio, then run `Install-Windows.ps1` in Powershell, which will install the netcode.io helper into the Windows registry.

-After this is done, add the `browser\chrome` directory as an unpacked extension.
+After this is done, add the `browser\webext` directory as an unpacked extension.

-The intention is that in the future, the extension will be available in the Chrome Web Store (and extension stores for Edge and Firefox).
-Upon installation of the extension, it would provide a native installation executable that sets up the helper for the user.

-## Supported Browsers

-So far this has been tested in Google Chrome, though it should translate to Edge and Firefox easily via the new WebExtensions specification.

-Mobile device support is basically impossible until netcode.io support appears in browsers natively, as mobile platforms don't support extensions or native messaging.

 ## netcode.io API